-- 6.3.1 The operator of Thai registered helicopter shall provide, for the use and guidance of maintenance and operational personnel concerned, a maintenance programme, approved by the CAAT, containing the information required by paragraph 9.
-3. The design and application of the operator's maintenance programme shall observe Human Factors principles. - 6.3.2 Copies of all amendments to the maintenance programme shall be furnished promptly to all organizations or persons to whom the maintenance programme has been issued.
+- 6.3.1 For the use and guidance of maintenance and operational personnel concerned, the operator shall provide a maintenance programme approved by the CAAT for Thai registered helicopter or by the State of Registry for leased helicopter that is registered in another State, containing the information required by paragraph 9.3.
+The design and application of the operator's maintenance programme shall observe Human Factors principles. - 6.3.2 Copies of all amendments to the maintenance programme shall be furnished promptly to all organizations or persons to whom the maintenance programme has been issued.
 If there are revisions, the air operator shall furnish the details or revisions to the CAAT for approval before being issued for use.